-The first step to organizing pet transport to South Africa is understanding the process and all the necessary requirements.
-Every dog entering the country must be identifiable via a microchip that is implanted before the rabies vaccine is administered.
-Other vaccinations or treatments may also be necessary depending on the country your pet will be traveling from.
+The first step to organizing pet transport to South Africa is understanding the process and all the requirements.
+Every dog entering the country must be identifiable via a microchip implanted before administering the rabies vaccine.
+Other vaccinations or treatments may also be necessary, depending on the country your pet will be traveling from.

-Bringing a dog to South Africa also requires an import certificate as well as a veterinary health certificate that is completed by an accredited veterinarian within 10 days of export.
+Bringing a dog to South Africa also requires import and veterinary health certificates that an accredited veterinarian completes within 10 days of export.

-To make bringing pets to South Africa easier, be sure to prepare them well in advance.
+To make bringing pets to South Africa easier, prepare them well in advance.
 Most importantly, help your dog or cat get used to the crate in which they will be traveling, as this will help to ease their anxiety during the long trip.

 Attention: This information is to be used as general guidelines and may not be updated to meet the current requirements.
 Before you travel, be sure to contact the appropriate authorities for your destination country.

-The pet needs to be examined by an official veterinarian within 10 days of export and needs to be found to be free from internal and external parasites, contagious and infectious diseases, and must overall be deemed fit to travel.
-This test date and the results should be noted on the South African Veterinary Health Certificate required to enter the country.
+Veterinary Health Certificate: The pet needs to be examined by an official veterinarian within 10 days of export and, must be found to be free from internal and external parasites contagious and infectious diseases, and must overall be deemed fit to travel.
+The South African Veterinary Health Certificate is required to enter the country.

-At the same time, a US Health Certificate needs to be issued.
-This will be required to board the airplane.
-This document is generally known as the APHIS Form 7001 and is valid for 10 days upon completion.
+US Health Certificate (APHIS Form 7001): This document is required to board the airplane and is valid for 10 days upon completion.

-An Import Permit is required for all pets -- your PetRelocation Specialist will secure this on your behalf.
+Import Permit: An Import Permit is required for all pets.
+Your PetRelocation Specialist will secure this on your behalf.

-Pets must receive a heartworm treatment at the final vet appointment before departure and owners must bring a six month supply of heartworm prevention medication when they move.
+Heartworm Treatment: Pets must receive heartworm treatment before departure at the final vet appointment.
+Owners must bring a six-month supply of heartworm prevention medication when they move.